zilexa/Homeserver/README.md

 ### Step 2 - Prepare server and docker
-Continue to [Docker & server setup](https://github.com/zilexa/Homeserver/tree/master/docker) and use the bash script to automatically or manually install essential tools, apply basic configuration + required stuff for specific docker services.
-Get up and running in minutes via Docker Compose: _**this is the unique part of this guide, a complete and carefully built working Docker-Compose.yml file with variables.**_
+Continue to [Docker & server setup](https://github.com/zilexa/Homeserver/tree/master/docker) and use the bash script to automatically or manually install essential tools, apply basic configuration + required stuff for optional docker services.
+Get up and running in minutes via Docker Compose: _**this is the unique part of this guide, a complete and carefully built Docker-Compose.yml file with variables.**_

 ### Step 3 - Prepare data and backup drives
 [Prepare the drives](https://github.com/zilexa/Homeserver/tree/master/filesystem).
 I understand your goal, make sane choices for your drives.